-All the ATT exams are 3.5 hours (210 minutes).
+All the CTA AT and CTA APS exams are 3.5 hours (210 minutes).
+The CTA AW paper is 3 hours 15 minutes (195 minutes).

 Timing is fundamental to passing the exam.
 More students fail the exam due to messing up the timing rather than anything else.
-To get your timing right, you should note down the end time for each question.
+To get your timing right, you should note down the end time for each question (or each AW Module as appropriate).

-TOP TIP: During the exam we recommend you allocate 2 minutes per mark which allows 5 minutes at the start of the exam to look through the paper and work out which order you will do the questions/Modules in as well as 5 minutes at the end of the exam to review your answers and revisit questions as needed.
+TOP TIP: During the exam we recommend you allocate 2 minutes per mark (or 5 minutes per AW question) which allows 5 minutes at the start of the exam to look through the paper and work out which order you will do the questions/Modules in as well as 5 minutes at the end of the exam to review your answers and revisit questions as needed.